Policy Learning with Asymmetric Counterfactual Utilities: Policy learning with asymmetric counterfactual utilities

-Recall that due to the fundamental problem of causal inference, we cannot point identify the principal score $e_{01}(x)$ for any value of $x \in \mathcal{X}$, leading to the unidentifiability of the regret in Equation~\eqref{eq:regret} in the general asymmetric case with $u_g \neq u_l$.
+Recall that the unidentifiability of the principal score $e_{01}(x)$ for any $x \in \mathcal{X}$ makes it impossible to identify the expected utility loss in Eqn~\eqref{eq:regret} in the general asymmetric case with $u_g \neq u_l$.
 However, we can \emph{partially identify} the principal score by deriving its sharp upper and lower bounds, $L(x)$ and $U(x)$.
-We then take a minimax approach, and find the policy $\pi^\ast$ in the policy class $\Pi$ that minimizes the maximal regret relative to a fixed policy $\varpi$:
+We then take a minimax approach, and find the policy $\pi^\ast$ in the policy class $\Pi$ that minimizes the maximal expected utility loss relative to an alternative policy $\varpi$:

-Note that the maximum regret $R_{\text{sup}}(\pi, \varpi)$ is relative to a \emph{particular} alternative policy $\varpi$, and is maximal over all possible values for the principal score $e_{01}(x)$.
-In comparison to Equation~\eqref{eq:asymmetric_oracle}, we consider a general alternative policy rather than the only the best-possible one.
+Note that the maximum expected utility loss $R_{\text{sup}}(\pi, \varpi)$ is relative to a \emph{particular} alternative policy $\varpi$, and is maximal over all possible values for the principal score $e_{01}(x)$.
 As we show below, the choice of this alternative policy will lead to different objectives and optimal solutions \citep[see][for a recent general discussion]{Cui2021_partial}.

+Eqn~\eqref{eq:minimax} is an example of a treatment choice problem under ambiguity \citep{Manski2005_partial,Manski2011}.
+Such minimax formulations of the problem have been widely considered in settings where value functions depend on the marginal distribution of the potential outcomes, but the CATE $\tau(x)$ is not point identified \citep[e.g.][]{Manski2007,Stoye2012,Kallus2018, benmichael2021_safe,Ishihara2021,Yata2021,Zhang2022_safe,DAdamo2023}.
+A key distinction between Eqn~\eqref{eq:minimax} and these other problems, however, is that in our setting the value function depends on the principal score $e_{10}(x)$, which is not point identified even in randomized control trials.

 To derive the sharp lower and upper bounds of the principal score, we first define two classification functions: